 This is something that other, more traditional forms of marketing simply don’t have the capabilities to do!

 For example, you can pay for a billboard on the side of the road, but do you know exactly how many or what demographic of people saw it?
+Does that number of people include your target market?
 Do you know how many of the people driving by made a purchase because of it, and how much their purchase was worth?

-All of this data is crucial to creating a strategic, lean and well-performing marketing campaign, and using social media for marketing can provide your business these insights and then some.
+All of this metric is crucial to creating a strategic, lean and well-performing marketing campaign, and using social media for marketing can provide your business these real-time insights and then some using several analytics tools available out there.

 Not to mention that you’ll spend infinitely less money on social media advertising than you will on older, traditional forms of advertising, for oftentimes a higher pay off.
 Take a look at the CPM of various marketing channels below: